Migrating an existing backend to Encore

 Encore features like automatic infrastructure provisioning, distributed tracing, architecture diagrams, and API documentation, rely on the Encore application model.

-Building your backend using Encore's API framework and declarative Infrastructure SDK is what enables Encore to create the application model.
+Building your backend using Encore's declarative Backend Framework is what enables Encore to create the application model.
 This doesn't mean a complete rewrite is necessary to adopt Encore, and in this guide we look at strategies for both incremental adoption and fully migrating your existing backend to Encore.

 Get help with adopting Encore

-If you'd like to ask questions or get hands on advice about how to approach adopting Encore, we're happy to chat through your use case in a call.
-You can also join Slack to ask questions and meet fellow Encore developers.
+If you'd like to ask questions or get advice about how to approach adopting Encore, we're happy to talk through your project.
+You can join Discord to ask questions and meet other Encore developers, or you can also book a 1:1 with a member of our core team.

 Incremental adoption: Build or refactor a single service